 - Almost all solutions imply some form of interaction by the AMF with another function which performs the counting.

+In solution #1, the UE requests on registration of an S-NSSAI is based on the network slice local quota available at one or more distributed quota enforcement functionality located at PCF.

+In solution #2 and #3, all the requests for registration/deregistration are decided by a central enforcement functionality located at NSSF (or NSQ).

+In solution #4 and #9, the quota enforcement decision at the enforcement function(s), AMF, is made per Analytics data of NWDAF.
+The analytics output is based on the event report from OAM or AMF.

+In solution #18 and #19, the UE requests on registration of an S-NSSAI is based on the network slice local quota available at one or more distributed quota enforcement functionality.
+Solution #18 proposes AMF for the distributed quota enforcement functionality and a new NF (SQM) or NSSF for quota management functionality.
+Solution #19 proposes new NFs (QCF and QEF) for quota enforcement functionality and quota management functionality.

+In solution #38, the quota enforcement decision is made by CHF, which is claimed to be based on the existing charging trigger and the S-NSSAI information included in the Charging information.
+However Solution #38 have several open issues to be further clarified.
+It is impossible for SA2 to determine whether this procedure can work or not.

+Compared to the AMF based quota enforcement functionality, PCF has no additional signalling by reusing the existing signalling interaction between AMF and PCF and less number of instances than AMF.
+Compared to the NSSF based solutions, the PCF naturally support to store the dynamical information, which is NSSF not required before.
+Also PCF has advantages of enforcing operator-defined policy for handling slice quota exceeding, exceptions or exemptions.

+The Quota storage functionality is used for global quota storage.
+It can be stored at the central quota check NF or UDR.

 Furthermore, there are some other aspects that we could also draw some remarks, for example,

 - Rejection cause + Back-off timer: When a network slice quota in terms of number of UEs is overflown, a CN NF sends a rejection to the UE requesting for a S-NSSAI.
 To suppress further signalling load for a subsequent request for the same S-NSSAI, the CN NF may provide a back-off timer to the UE.
 The CN NF responsible for sending a rejection for the requested S-NSSAI and optionally the back-off timer for the rejected S-NSSAI is the AMF.
 It is up to the Stage-3 to determine whether a new rejection cause and a back-off timer or an existing rejection cause and a back-off timer should be used.